Skip to main content

 Jitter

-Cause a ‘robotic’ distortion effect in media, or packet loss when overrunning the jitter buffer
+Packets that arrive at the destination out of order cause a ‘robotic’ distortion effect in media, or packet loss when overrunning the jitter buffer.

 Packet loss, most frequently jitter-induced packet loss, can make a big impact on your VoIP call quality.
 Wi-Fi can be particularly bad for creating jitter.
 Here are some strategies to minimize jitter on your network: